 Contact Aimee to set up a date and time for your event!

 Classes at the Zest 4 Art Studio are BYO food and/or beverages.
 Please call or email to book your seat.
 Reservations are required.
 Payment by cash, check or credit card is accepted the day of the class.

 Zest 4 Art reserves the right to adjust classes.
 When possible, customers will be notified 24 hours in advance.

 Your party, your way!!

 The group will be guided through a painting of your choice.
 All supplies are provided, except the venue’s tables and chairs.
 We paint with acrylic, which is an easy soap and water clean up.

 Our Wayland Studio is available to host.
 Or, we travel to the venue of your choice, be it residence, business, or other local venue!
 Some examples are church, fire hall, campground, park, golf course, and restaurant.

 Private party pricing at the Zest 4 Art Studio is $250 for up to 10 painters, $25 for each additional painter.
-In the case of alternate venue, a $50 travel and setup fee applies.
+In the case of alternate venue, $300 for up to 10 painters, $30 for each additional painter.
 A deposit of $150 is required at booking.

 Contact Aimee with any questions or to schedule your event!